High Expectations and Rigorous Instruction

 Utilizing

-We encourage and support teachers to develop relationships with students to improve instructional experiences.
+We frequently provide space and resources for teachers to develop relationships with students to improve instructional experiences and assist with personal challenges.

 Transforming

-We encourage and support teachers to develop relationships with students to improve instructional experiences and we model it in our own interactions with staff and students.
+We consistently provide space and resources for teachers to develop relationships with students to improve instructional experiences and assist with personal challenges, and we model relationship-building in our own interactions with staff and students.

 Selected Rating: None